 That said, if you email or message the site owner, avoid saying anything you wouldn’t want screenshotted and made public.
 Stay calm and clear in your request.

-If they agree to remove the content, you should see the change reflected in search results within a few days to a few weeks, once Google re-crawls the page.
+If they agree to remove the content, you should see the change reflected in search results once Google re-crawls the page (often days to weeks).

 Some webmasters use WHOIS privacy protection to hide their contact details.
 If you hit this roadblock, a reputation management company may have better tools for tracking down the site owner.